Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Introduction

 Depending on the RHN mass scale, different LG scenarios emerge: thermal LG \cite{Fukugita:1986hr,Davidson:2002qv} and resonant LG \cite{Liu:1993tg,Flanz:1994yx,Flanz:1996fb,Covi:1996wh,Covi:1996fm,Pilaftsis:1997jf,Buchmuller:1997yu,Pilaftsis:2003gt} operate via freeze-out dynamics, while LG via RHN oscillations -- also known as the Akhmedov-Rubakov-Smirnov (ARS) mechanism\footnote{This mechanism is also referred to as freeze-in LG or baryogenesis via RHN oscillation.} \cite{Akhmedov:1998qx,Asaka:2005pn} -- proceeds through freeze-in.
 Although these regimes differ in their dynamics and applicable temperature ranges, they are all continuously connected within the same underlying seesaw framework \cite{Klaric:2020phc,Klaric:2021cpi}.

-Probing right-handed neutrinos (RHNs) is difficult due to their gauge singlet nature and the seesaw relation, which implies either very heavy masses or suppressed Yukawa couplings.
-However, their characteristic lepton number violating (LNV) interactions offer a promising avenue: observables that are highly suppressed or absent in the Standard Model (SM) may be significantly enhanced in the presence of RHNs.
+Probing RHNs is difficult due to their gauge singlet nature and the seesaw relation, which implies either very heavy masses or suppressed Yukawa couplings.
+However, their characteristic LNV interactions offer a promising avenue: observables that are highly suppressed or absent in the SM may be significantly enhanced in the presence of RHNs.
 A prime example is neutrinoless double beta ($0\nu\beta\beta$) decay, a rare nuclear process that would signify both LNV and the Majorana nature of neutrinos.
 While essentially unobservable in the SM, $0\nu\beta\beta$ decay is predicted in a wide range of BSM scenarios involving RHNs.
 Experimental searches have been conducted using different isotopes e.g.~$^{136}$Xe in the KamLAND-Zen experiment \cite{KamLAND-Zen:2022tow, KamLAND-Zen:2024eml} and $^{76}$Ge in LEGEND \cite{LEGEND:2025jwu}.
-The most stringent bound currently comes from KamLAND-Zen, improving the half-life limit to $T^{0\nu}_{1/2} > 3.8 \times 10^{26}$ yr \cite{KamLAND-Zen:2024eml}, a factor of 1.7 stronger than its previous result \cite{KamLAND-Zen:2022tow}.
+The most stringent bound from the isotope $^{136}$Xe currently comes from KamLAND-Zen, improving the half-life limit to $T^{0\nu}_{1/2}(^{136}{\rm Xe}) > 3.8 \times 10^{26}$ yr \cite{KamLAND-Zen:2024eml}, a factor of 1.7 stronger than its previous result \cite{KamLAND-Zen:2022tow}.
+The LEGEND collaboration recently announced its first half-life limit, $T^{0\nu}_{1/2} (^{76}{\rm Ge}) > 1.9 \times 10^{26}$ yr \cite{LEGEND:2025jwu}, the strongest constraint for the isotope $^{76}{\rm Ge}$.
 Future experiments are expected to significantly extend this reach.
 KamLAND2-Zen aims to probe lifetimes of order $10^{27}$ yr, while LEGEND is projected to reach sensitivities of $T^{0\nu}_{1/2} \sim 10^{28}$ yr.
 These milestones will allow exploration of key regions in parameter space, including the standard inverted neutrino mass hierarchy.